RamonKaspar/SmartMensa/README.md

 Document here the major milestones of your code and future planned steps.\
 - [ ] Milestone 1: Create non-functional frontend
   - [x] Create react skeleton (all react components) and implement routes for BrowserRouter: #1 !1
-  - [x] Implement and Style the login- and homepage #4
+  - [x] Implement and style the login- and homepage #4 !4
+  - [ ] Implement and style the mensa page
   - [ ] Hardcode all static mensa information (name, open hours etc.)

 - [ ] Milestone 2: Make frontend functional